 A formal appeal should be submitted on an Appeal Form, available from an HOD.
-Completed forms should be returned to the subject HOD (academic matters) or grade HOD (discipline matters), stating in full the reason for disputing the decision in question.
+Completed forms should be returned to the Phase HOD (academic and discipline matters), stating in full the reason for disputing the decision in question.
 If a pupil or parent has any difficulty completing the Appeal Form, advice and assistance are available from the HOD.
 Applications should be made within 3 days of a pupil's/parent's informal discussion with the member of staff.
 Parents are welcome to assist their children.